slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.' -- John von Neumann*

 <!--
+> *'Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
+And to make matters worse: complexity sells better.' -- Edsger Dijkstra*

 In the battle of man vs algorithm, unfortunately, man often loses

-All software gets developed under time, budget, management, requirements, and skill constraints that prevent doing anything perfectly.
-We should keep those constraints and limits in mind when we look at code and immediately conclude the code resists understanding, or that only fools would have produced such software.

 - OOP is a natural enemy to concurrency (because of state) and about how transforming data (I.e functional) is a better match
 - hash is a fingerprint of an amount of information.
 SHA256 -> 64 characters